-Hackney Council has become the first council in the UK to pass a motion in support of the Windrush generation – and a leading campaigner has called on others to follow in its footsteps.
+Hackney Council has become the first local authority in the UK to pass a motion in support of the Windrush generation – and a leading campaigner has called on others to follow in its footsteps.

 In passing the motion, the Town Hall also agreed to continue to celebrate Windrush Day on 22 June every year – the date on which the ship docked in Tilbury in 1948.